rackerlabs/support-how-to/content/how-to/cloud-servers/migrating-a-net-application-from-amazon-web-services/index.md

 ### Prerequisites

-- Microsoft Windows Server on AWS running a .NET web application on Internet Information Services (IIS) (Windows Server 2012 with IIS 8 is used in this use case.)
+- Microsoft&reg; Windows&reg; Server on AWS running a .NET&reg; web application on Internet
+    Information Services (IIS&reg;) This article's examples used a Windows Server 2012 with IIS 8.
-- Valid and enabled account on Rackspace Cloud
+- Valid and enabled account on the Rackspace Cloud.

 ### Preparation